bnnm/wwiser/doc/WWISER.md

 Bank format may change a bit between major Wwise SDK versions, adding new features or moving fields around. *wwiser* should handle almost all but there are bugs left:
 - earliest versions used in *Shadowrun (X360)* and *Too Human (X360)* not supported
-- early banks in *Army of Two: The 40th Day (X360)* not fully supported (buggy banks?)
-- parameters for custom plugins not parsed (uncommon and time-consuming to add)
+- parameters for many custom plugins not parsed (uncommon and time-consuming to add)
 - some versions' field names and descriptions may be incorrect (missing SDKs)
 - viewer doesn't work in older (IE11<) browsers
 - some functions may not properly handle repeated IDs on different objects (unlikely